-As to the definition, the European Commission has carried out public consultation.
-As to the reporting scheme, the European Commission is currently in consultation with the Member States.
-However, some Member States, such as France and Belgium, are going their own ways.
-A unified reporting scheme is critical for industry.
+As to the reporting scheme, the European Commission has carried out public consultation.
+As to the reporting scheme, some Member States, such as France, Belgium and Denmark, have introduced their own regulation.
+A unified reporting scheme is even more critical for industry.
 As to measurement method, although the Joint Research Centre issued a report in 2012 titled 'Requirements on measurements for the implementation of the European Commission definition of the term "nanomaterial", there remain the issues of practicality and cost. . < Background > The European Commission Recommendation on the definition of nanomaterial (2011/696/EU) was published on 18 October, 2011.
 Several EU Member States plan to enact their own nanomaterial reporting schemes at a national level.
 It would oblige their manufacturers and importers make multiple reporting in different formats, which would not only be inefficient but also create confusion in their supply chains.
 Different measurement methods are used in the measurement of nanomaterials to meet regulatory requirements such as notification.
 As a result, there is a risk that the results of measurement by different actors are not comparable.
-WP-A / # 15 / J to E Taxation 15.1 Common Consolidated Corporate Tax Base The BRT welcomes the proposal for CCCTB (Common Consolidated Corporate Tax Base) proposed on 16 March 2011.
-The BRT hopes for its swift adoption.
-CCCTB should realise the following points to improve the competitiveness of the EU economy. - Non-taxation of unrealised gains on goodwill within a group of companies that form CCCTB - 2) Non-application of arms-length principle within a group of companies that form CCCTB. - 3) Off-setting of profits and losses within a group of companies that form CCCTB. < Recent Progress > No progress has been seen for this recommendation.
+15.6.
+Biocide Product Regulation The BRT asks the authorities of the EU to evaluate, in due course, the effectiveness of measures for treated articles under the Biocide Product Regulation (BPR) in reducing the risks posed to humans, animals and the environment by biocidal products, and ensure that such measures are fit for purpose. <Recent Progress> This is a new recommendation.